Measuring Maximum Sustainable Tracking Throughput

 One by the TrackingData table

-To get the tracked message bodies transferred to the BizTalkDTADb database where you can view and archive them to more permanent storage, BizTalk Server 2006 employs a SQL Agent job called TrackedMessages_Copy_BizTalkMsgBoxDb which runs on each MessageBox database server.
-This job copies the message bodies marked for tracking to the BizTalkDTADb database.
+To get the tracked message bodies (blobs) transferred to the BizTalkDTADb database where you can view and archive them to more permanent storage, BizTalk Server employs a SQL Agent job called TrackedMessages_Copy_BizTalkMsgBoxDb which runs on each MessageBox database server.
+It is the responsibility of this job to copy the message bodies marked for tracking to the BizTalkDTADb database.

-All of the tracked data other than message bodies are moved from the MessageBox database to the BizTalkDTADb database by a service called TDDS which runs in one or more of the BizTalk Server 2006 hosts.
-Whenever a host is configured as Hosts Tracking on the host property pages in the BizTalk Server Administration console, the TDDS sub-service will run in every instance of that host.
+All of the tracked data other than message bodies are moved from the MessageBox database to the BizTalkDTADb database by a service called TDDS which runs in one or more of the BizTalk Server hosts.
+Whenever a host is configured as Hosts Tracking via the host property pages in the BizTalk Server administration console, the TDDS sub-service will run in every instance of that host.

 Unless the BizTalkDTADb database is purged periodically, it will grow unbounded which will eventually lead to operational problems.
 There is a single SQL Agent job called DTA Purge and Archive (BizTalkDTADb) that performs the task of purging the BizTalkDTADb database.
-By default, this job runs every minute and purges all completed instances older than a user configured time (for example, 24 hours).
+By default, this job runs every minute and purges all completed instances older than some user configured time (for example, 24hours).

 Optionally, the DTA Purge and Archive job can also archive the BizTalkDTADb data as a SQL Backup for longer term storage and/or off-line viewing of the data.
-If the archived BizTalkDTADb data needs to be queried, it must first be restored as a new database in SQL Server and then you can use tools such as HAT or the SQL Query Analyzer to query it.
+If the archived BizTalkDTADb data needs to be queried, it must first be restored as a new database in SQL Server and then you can use tracking or the SQL Query Analyzer to query it.